Edison robot FAQs

 Always make sure the batteries are inserted correctly.
 You will find detailed pictures in our Getting started with Edison guide.

-In addition, Edison comes preloaded with programs which are activated through official barcodes so that anyone can program Edison simply by driving the robot over barcodes.!
+In addition, Edison comes preloaded with programs which are activated through special barcodes.

 Where can I buy an Edison from?

 Edison is available from right here on our website, we offer free shipping worldwide and have discounts built into our bulk rates.

 Otherwise, check out our growing list of international stockists to find an Edison distributor near you!